open/close all folders

 A ninja hired by Yukimura to serve Terrera.
 A playful trickster, she insists that ninjas are meant to be more outspoken than the stereotypical shinobi.
 Like Yukimura, you can recruit her after you beat Shingen.
 She specializes in Dark Pokémon with Scraggy being her starter, and the Sneasel line being her special link.

-The Trickster: Her profile states that she loves to play pranks on people, and her upgraded ability is even called "Trickster."
+- The Trickster: Her profile states that she loves to play pranks on people, and her upgraded ability is even called "Trickster."

 The daughter of Ujiyasu who is known for her aggressive personality.
 She’s one of the few warriors who genuinely loses her temper when defeated.
 As the tomboy she is, she would rather dive into the battle and ask questions later.
 She specializes in Fire Pokémon stating with Pansear, but her perfect link ends up being the Darumaka line.

-Hidden Depths: Sure, Kai may have a short temper and a slight streak of vanity.
+- Hidden Depths: Sure, Kai may have a short temper and a slight streak of vanity.
 But in battle, one of her preturn quotes states that the moments she spends with her Pokemon and other friends are her most valued treasure, and she will give anything to keep that safe.

-One of the Boys: Played with.
+- One of the Boys: Played with.
 Despite having the personality and being called a tomboy multiple times, she still participates in the beauty contest.
 When the female merchant shows up, she asks if one cute girl isn't enough, as well.

 A silent ninja that serves under Nene.
-Not much is known about him or why he joined with Nobunaga’s army.
+Not much is known about Hattori Hanzo or why he joined with Nobunaga’s army.
 His only goal is to perform the duty of the ninja.
 He only speaks when spoken to and when he does talk, it’s only in short phrases.
 He specializes in Ghost Pokémon with Spiritomb being his starter Pokémon and the perfect link coming from the Gastly line.

-Captain Obvious: When he speaks, he tends to say the obvious like linking with X Pokémon or stating his Pokémon’s attack.
+- Captain Obvious: When he speaks, he tends to say the obvious like linking with X Pokémon or stating his Pokémon’s attack.

-Red Oni, Blue Oni: Blue to Kotarō’s red.
+- Red Oni, Blue Oni: Blue to Kotarō’s red.
 Their historical rivalry isn’t mentioned in this game, however.

-The Stoic: He only has two emotions: neutral and (slightly) surprised.
+- The Stoic: He only has two emotions: neutral and (slightly) surprised.

 Masamune’s partner in Avia.
 Despite working beside Masamune, Magoichi doesn’t seem to like him that much, only staying because of his devotion to duty.
 Magoichi is a huge flirt and loves women more than anything.
 He specializes in Grass Pokémon with Carnivine being his starter and the Treecko line being his perfect link.

-Handsome Lech: He hits on Oichi (and the female protagonist, if you're playing as her) when you first reach Avia, but his attempts at flirting are halted by Masamune.
+- Handsome Lech: He hits on Oichi (and the female protagonist, if you're playing as her) when you first reach Avia, but his attempts at flirting are halted by Masamune.
 It's hinted that this is the reason for the tension between them.

-Harem Seeker: To the point where the only way to promote him is to have at least three different female warlords (and Masamune cannot be in the same nation).
+- Harem Seeker: To the point where the only way to transform him is to have at least three different female warlords (and Masamune cannot be in the same nation).
 Heck, his special ability “Cupid” is more powerful the more female characters are in the nation meaning that he’ll be extremely powerful with an army of women by his side.

-Irony: Despite being a ladies’ man, his charisma is lower than Masamune, who is far more crass and less interested in women.
+- Irony: Despite being a ladies’ man, his charisma is lower than Masamune, who is far more crass and less interested in women.

-Vitriolic Best Buds: Despite his constant complaining about Masamune, he still hangs around him.
+- Vitriolic Best Buds: Despite his constant complaining about Masamune, he still hangs around him.
 Very evident in his story where Masamune tells him he doesn't have to participate in the junior tournament (despite it being an order) and Magoichi insists that he participates because it's his job.

 A cute priestess that works under Nō for unknown reasons.
 She’s not really interested in defending kingdoms and would rather travel around the Ransei region looking for attractive men.
 She does just that the minute Nō loses her kingdom to the player.
 She specializes in Bug Pokémon, with Venipede being her starter Pokémon and the Larvesta line being her perfect link.